Headed to QCon 2024 in San Francisco? Book a meeting with us!

 A live media origin is the underlying storage system and server for the data that composes a live media stream.
 It typically sits between the encoder or packager and the CDN, which communicate with the origin via HTTP requests.

-Live origin server graphic
+Live origin graphic

 For an HLS (HTTP Live Stream) stream, a typical live encoder constantly pushes video and audio segments to the origin, then updates the manifest file.
 The gold standard for live event segment size is ~2 seconds, which is reproduced multiple times with various encodings and bitrates.
 At the same time, each CDN PoP hammers the origin to fetch the next segment for viewers.
 All of this creates a firehose of real-time operations with high sensitivity to read and write latency.